davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 ### Default Function Arguments

-Default arguments let us declare values that will be used as a default if we don't pass any arguments to a function.
+Default arguments let you declare values that will be used as a default if you don't pass any arguments to a function.
 For example:

 ```javascript
 function calculateBill(total, tax=0.13, tip=0.15) {